Server Sundaram (unreleased film): Production

 In December 2015, debutant director Anand Balki announced that he would be making a film with Santhanam in the lead role and Santhosh Narayanan as music composer.
-Producer Saravanan who produced Pichaikkaran with Vijay Antony consulted the 1964 film's actor Nagesh's family, before announcing that Anand Balki's film would be titled the same.
+The film was later announced with the title Server Sundaram, with the team having attained permission from AVM Productions, who produced the 1964 film of the same name starring Nagesh.
 Subsequently, the team also chose to cast Nagesh's grandson, Bijesh, in a supporting role of a catering college student.
-Major portions of the film were shot in and around SRM Institute of Science and Technology, Chennai.
+Major portions of the film were shot in and around SRM Institute of Science and Technology, and Accord Metropolitan Hotel, Chennai.

 For his role of a caterer, Santhanam took training at a five-star restaurant and learnt skills from the restaurant's staff.
 The first look poster of the film was released on 20 January 2016 coinciding with Santhanam's birthday, while the makers revealed that project would be shot in Chennai, Goa and Dubai.
 In June 2016, the team shot a song with YouTube dancers Poonam and Priyanka Shah in Australia, alongside the lead actors.
 Filming ended by late October 2016.

 Soundtrack

-The soundtrack of the movie is composed by Santhosh Narayanan.
-The film's soundtrack consists of five songs, four of which were written by Vivek Velmurugan of 36 Vayadhinile and Jil Jung Juk fame, while the fifth song "Kannaal Modhaadhey" was written by Muthamil of Enakkul Oruvan and Vikram Vedha fame.
+The soundtrack was composed by Santhosh Narayanan.
+The first single "Hey Bro" was released on 18 February 2017.
+The audio launch was held on 10 May the same year.

 Release

 Server Sundaram was originally scheduled for 7 September 2017, before being rescheduled for 29 September.
 After further delays, it was scheduled for 6 July 2018, before being delayed again to avoid competition with Mr. Chandramouli.
 After being in deadlock for more than a year, it was scheduled for 31 January 2020, only to be postponed to 14 February to avoid competition with Santhanam's other film, Dagaalty, and then to 21 February.
-After failing to release on the scheduled date, the film has no new release date, with the director blaming the distributors for "butcher[ing] the release.
+After failing to release on the scheduled date, the film has no new release date, with the director blaming the distributors for ruining the film's release with their "amateur approach".
+In September 2025, he made social media posts pushing for its release, expressing confidence it would still resonate with audiences.